puppetlabs-toy-chest/wash/TAXONOMY.md

 ## Protocols
 - metadata: everything has metadata
 - traversal (ls, find, tree): this object has children that can be enumerated
-- content (cat, tail/streaming, edit): this object has content we can view and modify
+- content (cat, tail/streaming): this object has content we can view
+- editable (edit): this object has content we can modify
 - exec (bolt): we can invoke commands on this object

 ## Types